 Course DescriptionIntroduces contemporary socio-economic and best practices within the business environment with a focus on global, domestic and internal business concerns.
 Individual and corporate decision-making will be examined in a rational, pragmatic, responsible and decisive manner.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores; and BA 101.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores; and BA 101.
+Audit available.

 Intended Outcomes for the course

 1. Use an understanding of contemporary ethical standards in relation to corporate social responsibility and the triple bottom line to make effective on-the job sound ethical decisions.